CLAIRE-Labo/python-ml-research-template/README.md

       It's up to you to extend it.

       Go to `installation/docker-amd64-cuda/README.md` for the setup.
+      Come back here after following the instructions there.

     - **Conda**.
       The environment is shipped as a conda environment file.